Tasman Highway: St Helens to Launceston

 At the Launceston end, the highway is a main road with traffic lights.
 Out of the city, it becomes an ordinary two-lane road through the mountains.
 It passes waterfalls and through timber and rainforest country.

 The portion between Launceston and Scottsdale runs through the Sideling Range.
-There is a lookout which offers views of Scottsdale and its surrounds.
+There is a lookout that offers views of Scottsdale and its surrounds.

 The highway also passes through several former mining towns.

+In 2023, roadwork began between the Sideling Lookout and Springfield, widening parts of the curved sections of highway and adding stopping bays along the curved parts of the highway.

 Route

 The highway passes through the following localities: